-▶ all the members of the Council have been given reasonable notice;

-- the proposed amendment has been published for public comment for a period of at least 21 days in a manner that allows the public an opportunity to make representations with regard to the proposed amendment. - the municipality, if it is a district municipality, has consult all the local municipalities in the district municipality on the proposed amendment and has taken all comments submitted to it by the local municipalities in that area into account before it takes a final decision on the proposed amendment. - the municipality, if it is a local municipality, has consulted the district municipality in whose area it falls on the proposed amendment, and has taken all comments submitted to it by the district municipality into account before it takes a final decision on the proposed.
+- all the members of the Council have been given reasonable notice; - ▶ the proposed amendment has been published for public comment for a period of at least 21 days in a manner that allows the public an opportunity to make representations with regard to the proposed amendment. - ▶ the municipality, if it is a district municipality, has consult all the local municipalities in the district municipality on the proposed amendment and has taken all comments submitted to it by the local municipalities in that area into account before it takes a final decision on the proposed amendment. - the municipality, if it is a local municipality, has consulted the district municipality in whose area it falls on the proposed amendment, and has taken all comments submitted to it by the district municipality into account before it takes a final decision on the proposed.

-1.10.1 Drafting and Adoption of Municipal Budget and IDP
+1.1.2.2.
+Drafting and Adoption of Municipal Budget and IDP

-Port St Johns Municipality adopted the IDP process for 2024/2025 to guide the review and adopted of the IDP and budget for 2024/2025.
-The Council adopted the IDP and Budget for 2024/2025 in an ordinanaty Council meeting that was held on the 23rd of May 2024 with Resolution Number 23/05/2024-10174.
+Port St Johns Municipality adopted the IDP process for 2025/2026 to guide the review of the IDP and budget for 2025/2026 and will adopt the IDP and Budget in May 2025.